Back to Tennessee

 Plain English Breakdown

-This bill requires TACIR to study salaries and benefits for state and local law enforcement officers in Tennessee and report findings by January 31, 2027.
+This bill requires the Tennessee advisory commission on intergovernmental relations (TACIR) to conduct a study of the salaries and other benefits paid to state and local law enforcement officers in this state.

 What This Bill Does

-• Requires TACIR to conduct a study on the salaries and other benefits of state and local law enforcement officers.
+• This bill requires the Tennessee advisory commission on intergovernmental relations (TACIR) to conduct a study of the salaries and other benefits paid to state and local law enforcement officers in this state.

 Limits and Unknowns